 - Vodka or any other distilled spirit

-- Mason jars, infusion jars, or any airtight jar
+- Mason jars, infusion jars, or similar airtight jars with a wide mouth

 - Coffee filter, cheesecloth, or fine mesh strainer

-Every infusion begins by choosing your liquor, which will set the foundation.
-By selecting a decent brand that is smooth and clean, the flavors you add are allowed to shine.
-The final infusion will only be as good as the liquor you begin with.
+Every infusion begins by choosing the liquor and the final infusion will only be as good as the liquor you use.
+By selecting a decent brand that is smooth and clean, the flavors you add will shine.

 If you're experimenting with a new infusion you may want to use a less expensive bottle so as not to waste money or good liquor.
-When you figure out a great infusion recipe you can always upgrade the liquor in the next batch.
+Once you perfect an infusion recipe, you can upgrade the liquor in the next batch.